or

-We are are always going to be split here at Android-headunits.com on this subject so the top spot is shared between the top two players of free SatNav
+We will always be split here at android-headunits.com on this subject, so the top spot is shared between the top two players of free SatNav.

 2. Spotify has been demoted 🙁